-When you are in Rosman, you'll notice that it is more blue-collar than most other communities in America.
-49.06% of Rosman’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Rosman is a blue-collar town, with 49.06% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Rosman is a town of farmers, fishers, or foresters, service providers, and construction workers and builders.
 There are especially a lot of people living in Rosman who work in farm management occupations (27.34%), management occupations (14.23%), and food service (12.36%).

 In addition, many people in Rosman have jobs in agriculture, more so than in most other communities in America.
 As a result, you will see quite a number of farms around town.